 Even though Kanban methodology was invented to control a production chain in manufacturing, it was well adopted by software development teams to manage projects.
 Due to Kanban principles, software development teams can visualize a large number of items and tasks and understand the full scope of a software project.
 At the same time, team members can focus on the most important issues to be solved first.
 In the last decade, Kanban is returning to its roots – mechanical engineers are taking over practices from software developers and bringing Kanban back to manufacturing companies through the office doors.

 Why Kanban engineering teams is a good choice and how they benefit from it to deliver better results?
-Let’s look at how this Agile framework helps engineers solve the 5 most common project management issues and 2 real-world cases of adopting Kanban for engineering teams.
+Let’s look at how this Agile approach helps engineers solve the 5 most common project management issues and 2 real-world cases of adopting Kanban for engineering teams.

 Kanban for Engineering Teams

 The processes within engineering teams and companies are complicated and dynamic.
 Creating, testing, and pushing out new products requires great talent and a lot of work.
 So how can throwing Kanban into the mix help?

 You may be apprehensive at first, after all, working within an engineering environment is quite different from an assembly line that Kanban was first created for.
 However, there is still a great need for clarity and ease of handling various projects and tasks.
 And this is exactly what Kanban offers.

 By visualizing tasks and allowing team members to choose what work should be done next, Kanban gives its teams a way of working that is entirely up to them.
 While at the same time it asks the teams to focus on the items that create the most value and limits the amount of work that can be done at a time.
 This has proved to be a great way of optimizing processes in various industries.
 But as it turns out, using Kanban for engineering teams also tackles common management issues.
 Here are the 5 you can avoid using Kanban.